zerotier/docs/docs/terraform/quickstart.md

 Managing large numbers of setting in a webUI can be a total bummer.
-It'd be much nicer if we could describe our ZeroTier networks and membership settings as code!
+It'd be much nicer if we could describe our ZeroTier networks and membership settings as code.
 That would let us keep them in version control, and integrate them into our software delivery pipelines.